sasjs/cli.sasjs.io/docs/job.md

 sasjs job execute /Public/job -l ./jobLog.log -o ./jobOutput.json -t myTarget
 ```

 This will create a session and run a SAS job.
-The log and output will be returned as a files in the current directory.
+The log and output will be returned as files in the current directory.